thosgood/this-weeks-finds/markdown/201-250/week202.md

     - 1 + 1 - 2 + 5 - 14 + 42 + ... = (1 +- sqrt(5))/2

 Can we fit this into some clear and rigorous framework, or is it just nuts?
-We\'d like some generalization of cardinality for which \"the set of binary trees with -1-colored leaves\" has cardinality equal to the golden number.
+We'd like some generalization of cardinality for which "the set of binary trees with -1-colored leaves" has cardinality equal to the golden number.

 James Propp suggested one avenue.
-A while back, Steve Schanuel made an incredibly provocative observation: if we treat \"Euler measure\" as a generalization of cardinality, it makes sense to treat the real line as a \"space of cardinality -1\":
+A while back, Steve Schanuel made an incredibly provocative observation: if we treat "Euler measure" as a generalization of cardinality, it makes sense to treat the real line as a "space of cardinality -1":

 6\) Stephen H. Schanuel, What is the length of a potato?: an introduction to geometric measure theory, in Categories in Continuum